peterhontaru/Piano-Journal/EDA-and-modelling.md

 ### equal variances assumption {-}

-We can see that with a large p value, we should fail to reject the Null hypothesis (Ho) and conclude that we do not have evidence to believe that population variances are not equal and use the equal variances assumption for our t test
+We can see that with a large p value, we should fail to reject the null hypothesis (Ho) and conclude that we do not have evidence to believe that population variances are not equal.
+We can assume that the equal variances assumption was met for our t test

 <table class=" lightable-paper lightable-hover" style='font-family: "Arial Narrow", arial, helvetica, sans-serif; width: auto !important; margin-left: auto; margin-right: auto;'>
 <caption>Levene's test</caption>